braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_for_currents.md

 ### Step 2: Export message engagement events

 Next, select the message engagement events you would like to export.
-Reference the export events and properties table listed below.
+Reference the following export events and properties table listed.
 All events sent to Segment will include the user's `external_user_id` as the `userId`.
 At this time, Braze does not send event data for users who do not have their `external_user_id` set.

 ![List of all available message engagement events on the Segment Currents page in Braze.][2]